ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Lab

-In a assoc_books git branch.
-Create a Book route, controller, index and show actions and views.
+In the assoc_books git branch, create a Book route, controller, index and show actions and views.

 Make Book a nested route of Author and use a before action in the books controller.